louistrue/ifc-classifier/README.md

   - Save your model with proper `IfcClassificationReference` entities
   - Use the improved file in other BIM tools

+- **🔎 Search & Filter:**

+  - Search across the model tree or entire 3D scene
+  - Cancel long searches and track progress
+  - Quickly hide or unhide found elements

+- **🔄 Map from Model Data:**

+  - Automatically map classifications from existing property sets
+  - Wildcard support for flexible property name matching
+  - Central property caching for faster lookups

+- **🗣️ Multi-Language UI:**

+  - English and German built in
+  - Switch languages from the menu
+  - Add new translations via simple JSON files

+- **🔐 Privacy First:**

+  - All processing happens locally in your browser
+  - IFC data never leaves your device
+  - Check the Network tab to verify

 - **🔮 Coming Soon:**
   - Support for property-based classification (where codes are stored in Psets instead of IfcClassificationReference)

 ## 🚀 Recent Updates

+**May 22, 2025:**

+- Added search across the 3D view and model explorer with progress feedback.
+- Implemented automatic mapping of classifications from property sets with wildcard support.
+- Introduced central IFC property caching for faster lookups.
+- Improved language selection menu and settings layout.
+- Refined properties panel and overall UI styling.

 **May 20, 2025:**